 But, what happens when our feelings are reacting so strongly that they are interfering in our ability to make things happen – to take action for our survival?
 For example, if depression gets really out of control, you won’t be able to get out of bed in the morning.
 You may even have thoughts and fantasies about dying.
 If you are too anxious, you won’t be productive and will end up making a lot of mistakes.
 In extreme, you may start having panic attacks on the freeway while you are driving.
 That isn’t going to help with your survival, in fact just the opposite!
 This happens when you are too overloaded by stress and crisis in your life, or if your brain chemistry or hormones are out of balance.

-If you were abused as a young child, you may need medication because your brain may have developed with chronic chemical over/under-loads that became a lasting part of your brain’s anatomical structure.
-Think about it this way, lets say that you are constantly on edge because your life is unpredictable.
+If you were abused as a young child, you may need therapy and/or medication because your brain likely developed with chronic chemical over/under-loads that became a lasting part of your brain’s anatomical structure.
+Think about it this way, let’s say that you are constantly on edge because your life is unpredictable.
 What is happening in your body?
 If you know what it is like to be really scared, you can start to guess what is happening: your heart rate goes up, you become very alert, your breathing changes, and you feel tension in your muscles; your entire body is ready to respond to whatever threat you may encounter.
 There are major chemical and physiological changes happening throughout your entire body.
-For example, your pupils dilate, your blood vessels expand and dilate so that more blood flows to your vital organs and limbs, your digestion slows down, your bowels and bladder may empty, and your brain shifts into a partially automatic reactive mode.
+Your pupils dilate, your blood vessels expand and dilate so that more blood flows to your vital organs and limbs, your digestion slows down, your bowels and bladder may empty, and your brain shifts into a partially automatic reactive mode.
 You find yourself acting without thinking, just responding automatically, before you even realize what you’ve done.
-These changes all happen as a result of what is known as the fight/flight response.
-Look at all the things that happen inside your body when your body is in fight/flight/freeze survival mode.
+These changes all happen as a result of what is known as the fight/flight/freeze response.

 Social anxiety is another common problem as a result of childhood abuse and neglect.
-If a parent didn’t give you enough support, you may have developed some mild depression and social anxiety.
-Sometimes if you are born with depression you may also develop social anxiety.
-Social anxiety is fairly common.
-Usually if you have developed a social phobia, you feel uncomfortable around groups.
-You may not know what to say, avoid going out to events or functions unless you know you are going to be secure with the people you are with.
-It is often caused by not having supportive socialization as a child or being highly teased and bullied by peers as a child.
+If a parent didn’t give you enough support, you may have developed some depression and social anxiety.
+It is often caused by not having supportive socialization as a child or by being excessively teased and bullied by peers as a child.
+Social anxiety is fairly common and is characterized by:

 More Resources for Depression: